LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/analysis_assignment/assignment.md

 Here the reference in this model is surrounding cells and epithelium of utricle, the `Eva1a` is more active in surrounding cells, comparing with expression in hair cells; more active in spiral organ than epithelium of utricle.
-As mouse ageing, the predicted expression changes of this gene are subtle.
+As mouse ageing, the predicted gene expression changes are subtle.

 ## Question 4: Evaluating the results

 ### Q4.1: Quantifying the number of genes differentially expressed (3 POINTS)

-Here we use the p-value adjusted method `fdr` that introduced by Benjamini & Hochberg, which give strong control of the family-wise error rate in multiple pairwise comparisons.
-Since we want the number of genes with adjusted p-value reater than 0.05, we reset the maximum number of henes to list as
+Here we use the p-value adjusted method `fdr` introduced by Benjamini & Hochberg, which give strong control of the family-wise error rate in multiple pairwise comparisons.
+Since we want the number of genes with adjusted p-value reater than 0.05, we reset the maximum number of genes to list as 14479 (total number of genes).
-14479

 ``` r
 dsHits2 <- topTable(dsEbFit, number = 14479, adjust.method = "fdr", p.value = 0.05)